lswifty2017/beach-ballerinas/content/classes/jazz.md

 ---
-title: Kindegarten Jazz
+title: Kindergarten Jazz
 subtitle: Bondi Beach
 description: >-
+  Beach Ballerinas jazz class dancers learn funky age appropriate routines with a technical focus.
+Jazz is a great free movement class for dancers after a ballet class and builds dancer presence, awareness and confidence.

-  A very fun, higher energy and moving class for kindygarten kids.
-We learn a progression from the 3 & 4 year olds class but also start to technically dance!
+  A very fun, higher energy and moving class for kindergarten kids.
+Students will also learn a progression from the 3 & 4 year olds program, and also start to technically dance.
+Strength and stretching exercises are formally introduced in this level which assists with childrens posture and dance technique.

-  Kids learn basic Jazz dancing techniques and exercises to assist with co-ordiantion and develop motor skills

-  Passive stretching

-  choreography to fun and up beated songs suitable for this age group
 image: /assets/ballet-tutu.jpg
 ---